ncatlab/nlab-content/pages/4/1/9/0/914/content.md

 The concept of nets is motivated from the fact that where plain [[sequences]] detect [[topology|topological]] properties in [[metric spaces]], in generally they fail to do so in more general [[topological spaces]].
 For example [[sequentially compact metric spaces are equivalently compact metric spaces]], but for general [[topological spaces]] being [[sequentially compact space|sequentially compact]] neither implies nor is implied by being [[compact space|compact]] (see at _[[sequentially compact space]]_ [Examples and counter-examples](sequentially+compact+topological+space#Examples)).

 Inspection of these counter-examples reveals that the problem is that sequences indexed by the [[natural numbers]] may be "too short" in that they cannot go deep enough into uncountable territory, and they are "too slim" in that they proceed to their potential limiting point only from one direction, instead of from many at once.
-The use of general [[directed sets]] in place of just the [[natural numbers]] fixed these two issues.
+The use of general [[directed sets]] for nets in place of just the [[natural numbers]] for sequences fixes these two issues.

+While the concept of nets is similar to that of sequences, one gets a cleaner theory still by considering not the nets themselves but their "[[filters]] of subsets which they eventually meet" (def. \ref{EventuallyAndFrequently} below), called their _[[eventuality filters]]_ (def. \ref{EventualityFilter} below).
+For example equivalent filters are equal (in contrast to nets) and (unless in [[predicative mathematics]]) the set of filters on a set $X$ is [[small set|small]] (not a proper class).

 ## Definitions

 ### Directed sets

 +-- {: .num_defn #DirectedSet}
 ###### Definition